-- a few tablespoons of good quality lemon curd
+- 2 tablespoons of good quality lemon curd

-(2) Butter a 2lb loaf tin (about 22cm by 11cm at the top, 6cm deep) and line with greaseproof paper.
+(2) Butter a 2lb loaf tin (about 22cm by 11cm at the top, 6cm deep) and line with greaseproof paper – or use a paper loaf liner.
 Alternatively, use a deep 8″ round cake tin, also lined, or mini loaf tins/muffin tins, adjusting the cooking time accordingly (see step 4 for checking it has cooked).

 (3) Beat together all of the above ingredients for about minute to get a fairly thick batter.
 Pour this into the prepared tin.

 (4) Bake in the pre-heated oven for between an hour and 70 minutes, checking the cake after about 50 minutes.
 If you feel it is starting to brown too much on top, place a piece of greaseproof over it.
 To test if the cake is cooked, insert a skewer into the centre – if there is no mixture on it when you remove it, the cake is ready.
 If using mini loaf tins or muffin tins, bake for about 20 minutes.

 (5) Towards the end of the cooking time, make the drizzle: mix the lemon juice and sugar together in a bowl: the sugar doesn’t have to dissolve at all, and you will have wonderfully sharp crunchy bits on top.